 “We are thrilled to partner with the Annenberg Foundation, the L.A.
 Fire Department Foundation, and the Wallis Annenberg GenSpace on this community clinic,” said Lila Guirguis, Executive Director of the Karsh Center.
 “Today we vaccinated members of the Koreatown community who are over age 65 and primarily housebound.
 We’ve seen a tremendous response this morning and are happy to fill this need in our community.”

 “It was so great to be with the Koreatown community today and meet some of L.A.’s older Angelenos,” said Jennifer Wong, Executive Director of the Wallis Annenberg GenSpace.
 “We were thrilled to create an age- and language-friendly site with the Karsh Center.
 Their longstanding support in Koreatown helped make today a huge success.
-We are looking forward to serving older adults in the community when GenSpace opens later this year.”
+Now that GenSpace is open, we are excited to serve older adults in the community.”